© 2018 Hulu, LLC | all rights reserved

 Records of data reissuance are also retained indefinitely.

-At the time of this writing, Hulu maintains a relationship with many major business partners.
+At the time of this writing, Hulu maintains an important relationship with Akamai.

 Akamai provides CDN services, playing a pivotal role in beacon gathering, and consequently has a material impact on Hulu ad delivery.
 Other business relationships exist but are not listed due to having no influence on Hulu’s ad delivery mechanisms.

 Per MRC regulations, Hulu has worked with Akamai to complete a qualification process whereby Hulu ascertains Akamai’s stance and progress against anti-IVT measures.
 While Akamai relies on its clients to make their own IVT policy decisions, Akamai offers a suite of tools to counteract IVT.
 This suite includes Bot Manager, which allows clients to configure appropriate responses to requests from bots, and use white and black lists.
 Another tool offered is Kona Site Defender, which provides rate control and analytics, as well as IVT-behavior detection.

 Akamai has also granted Hulu access to its SOC 2 security-based report.

 You’ve come to the right place.
 Learn more about Hulu partnerships, ad opportunities, and more.